cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Joint Edge Caching and Requesting Problem with Stackelberg Game

-Here $\Delta n_i^{t*} = \sum_{\forall u': r_{u',i}^t =0}a_{u',i}^{t*}$ and $N^{t*}_i= n_i^t - m_i^t- 2\Delta n_i^{t*}$. $d_{u,i}^t$ is the view preference, $\hat{p}_{i}^t$ is the content popularity, $\epsilon_u$ is the unit caching cost, $c_{i}$ is the size of content, respectively. \end{theorem} Eq.~\eqref{EQ:BestUDActb} represents redundant requests distorting exposed privacy.
-We provide the detailed proof of Theorem \ref{theorem:eds exist} in Appendix \ref{appendix of theorem:eds exist}.
+Eq.~\eqref{EQ:BestUDActb} represents redundant requests distorting exposed privacy.
 Intuitively speaking, our proof is based on two cases.
-If $r_{u,i}^t=1$, it represents that video $i$ has been requested by UD $u$ before, and thus the utility to request it again for UD $u$ is independent of the strategies of other UDs.
-In contrast, if $r_{u,i}^t=0$, UD $u$ needs to assess the utility of requesting or not requesting this particular video $i$ separately to see which one is higher.
+If $r_{u,i}^t=1$, it represents that the video $i$ has been requested by the UD $u$ before, and thus the utility to request it again for the UD $u$ is independent of the strategies of other UDs.
+In contrast, if $r_{u,i}^t=0$, $u$ needs to assess the utility of both requesting and not requesting this particular video $i$ separately to see which one is higher.
+We provide the detailed proof of Theorem~\ref{theorem:eds exist} in Appendix \ref{appendix:eds exist}.

+Next, we analyze the uniqueness of NE in Theorem \ref{theorem:eds unique}. \begin{theorem}[Uniqueness] Each UD has a unique optimal strategy $a_{u,i}^{t*}$ given the caching strategy of the EC (leader) $e_i^t$ and optimal strategies $\bm{a}_{-u,i}^{t*}$ of other UDs. \end{theorem}